telerik/ajax-docs/controls/tabstrip/templates/adding-and-editing-templates-at-design-time.md

 ---
 title: Adding and Editing Templates at Design Time
-page_title: Adding and Editing Templates at Design Time | UI for ASP.NET AJAX Documentation
+page_title: Adding and Editing Templates at Design Time | RadTabStrip for ASP.NET AJAX Documentation
 description: Adding and Editing Templates at Design Time
 slug: tabstrip/templates/adding-and-editing-templates-at-design-time
 tags: adding,and,editing,templates,at,design,time